 Here’s what to do.
-If you can’t get the coil defrosted, San Antonio Air Service Experts is here to assist you with air conditioning repair in San Antonio backed by a 100% satisfaction guarantee.*
+If you can’t get the coil defrosted, San Antonio Air Service Experts is here to support you with air conditioning repair in San Antonio backed by a 100% satisfaction guarantee.*

 Step 1: Switch the Air Conditioning Off and the Blower On

 Then, switch the fan from “auto” to “on.”
-This produces warm airflow over the frozen coils to make them defrost faster.
+This produces warm airflow over the frozen coils to make them melt faster.
 Remember to set the cooling mode to “off” so the air conditioner doesn’t start a cooling cycle.

 Step 2: Diagnose the Situation